jorgegabrielti/learn-git/README.md

 # Lear Git

-In this repo, i explain how use the git in commman line.
+In this repo, i explain how use the git in command line.

 ## Init a repository